marton-balazs-kovacs/tenzing/README.md

 potentially incorporate into article metadata.

 [CRediT](https://www.casrai.org/credit.html) (Contributor Roles
-Taxonomy) is a high-level taxonomy of 14 roles designed to represent the roles typically played by contributors to scientific scholarly output.
-The roles indicate each contributor’s contributions to a scholarly project.
+Taxonomy) is a taxonomy of 14 categories of contributions to scientific scholarly output.
+Each researcher can indicate which category they contributed to in a scholarly project.

 The app is named after the Nepali-Indian Sherpa Tenzing Norgay, who was one of the two individuals who reached the summit of Mount Everest for